Games & Quizzes

 /rəˈspänd/

 half-pillar or half-pier attached to wall to support arch.
-To have a good reaction to e.g. medical treatment.
+To answer something or someone.

 /ˌperəˈmedik/